spankoj/log-your-drone-image/README.md

 - [x] https://betterprogramming.pub/upload-files-to-next-js-with-api-routes-839ce9f28430
       succeded but need to have a img host
-- [ ] imgur: good for social media
+- [x] imgur: good for social media but wont be used in this project
 - [x] cloudinary https://andreaskeller.name/blog/react-upload-images-cloudinary

 - [x] get meta-data from image